Swamp Think

 Of course apex predators have their fun side, too, so why not a family pic with the slogan, 'Make room in your heart for a six-ton pet!!!' like Namu, the Killer Whale ((1966) –– Black-and-white kooky.)?

-Nowadays we've been made to see these stylish, two-tone killing machines as sadly misunderstood and even abused by being made to perform for the amusement of their chum (as in feed not friend.)
+Nowadays we've been made to see these stylish, two-tone killing machines as sadly misunderstood and even abused by having being made to perform for the amusement of their chum (as in feed not friend.)
 The documentary Blackfish ((2013) –– Black and white and red all over.) even alibied the deaths of three humans by noble Tilikum of SeaWorld Orlando due to his being seen, but not, y'know, seen.
 I hear the poor beast actually missed the spotlight (and the snacks) and passed away a bitter hasbit in 2016.

 It's no Poseidon Adventure, but Herman Melville's verbose Moby-Dick; or, The Whale ((1851) –– Spouts off.) has to be acknowledged as the progenitor of all modern sea-faring yarns.
 It directly inspired John Huston's 1956 Moby Dick, much simplified in punctuation and plot, which I harpooned as 'Fudges the whale.'
 John Barrymore had starred as half an Ahab in a prehistoric 1930 Dick pic, one which fairly slandered the author's vision.
 I accused that minnow of 'Breach of contract.'